Configuring Service Bus

 Click Add button to add Azure Subscription.

-Here's an example of new entry.
+Here's an example of a new entry.

 Next, follow the steps in the Edit Service Bus Configuration section below.